CrystallizeAPI/examples/duplicate-tenant/README.md

 ## The script will

-- Creates a JSON spec for tenant A
+- Create a JSON spec for source tenant
-- Imports the JSON spec for tenant B
+- Import the JSON spec for target tenant

 ## Usage